 #5 Mark Black Friday on your calendar.

-Make sure to mark Black Friday on your calendar so you’re ready to buy as soon as the sales begin (it’s the day after US Thanksgiving, which is November 22 in 2018).
+Make sure to mark Black Friday and other major sales periods on your calendar so you’re ready to buy as soon as the sales begin.
 Popular styles can sell out quickly.

 #6 Join email lists to get the best offers.